keketz/Barren-Land-Analysis-Web-App/README.md

 }
 ```
 #### Flood Fill Algorithm
 After this I thought that maybe the solution used to fill areas in a paint program would be good.
 I found a wiki page explaining the [Flood Fill](https://en.wikipedia.org/wiki/Flood_fill) formula.
 I first tried the four-way Stack-based recursive implementation.
 Results were better than my original attempt but again a larger scale would be too much for the web app to handle.
 I built the solution in Java and received a stackOverflow Error..
 If i increased the memory used for the solution to 10m, the results would display for a 400 by 600 area without any issues.
 But that memory requirement was only good for a 400 by 600 area and anything larger would result in a stackOverflow error again.
-This solution wasn’t exactly scaleable.
+This solution wasnâ€™t exactly scaleable.

 Flood-fill (node, target-color, replacement-color)
 1. If target-color is equal to replacement-color, return.